 One way to make it easier to build below-market-rate housing is to lower initial costs by building modular and using cross-laminated timber.
 This new structural wood product allows for fast, relatively inexpensive construction (in addition to numerous other benefits), and has been successfully employed on midrise developments around the world.

-The city government rates restaurants; why not buildings?
+11. A+ buildings The city government rates restaurants; why not buildings?
 Low scorers get design help and loans to improve performance and resilience.

 Since 2010, the city has required restaurants to undergo cleanliness evaluations and prominently display the resulting grades.
 What if we developed a similar program for building performance and resilience, addressing issues such as energy, waste, and water?
 Buildings receiving less than ideal grades could receive free consulting services and loans to improve.